RedHatQE/carbon/docs/developers/architecture.rst

           import test artifacts generated during the execution phase.

 Now that we have knowledge about how a carbon object is constructed.
 Which includes a number of resources.
-Lets dive depper into the resources.
+Lets dive deeper into the resources.
 What do we mean by this?
 Every resource has a number of tasks that it can correspond to.